pranavk295/Music_Recommender/README.md

 # Music_Recommender
--> A music artist recommendation system using collaborative and content-based filtering techniques.
+A music artist recommendation system using collaborative and content-based filtering techniques in Python.

-->Utilised the Singular Value Decomposition plus plus (SVD++) model for collaborative filtering and Meta’s Faiss similarity measure for Content based filtering.
+Utilised the Singular Value Decomposition plus plus (SVD++) model for collaborative filtering and Meta’s Faiss similarity measure for Content based filtering.